bplmaps/lmec-main-site/content/donate.md

 type: singleton

 ---
-As a non-profit who offers services "free to all", we rely on the support of donors like you to keep our exhibitions and educational programs running.
+As a non-profit that offers services "free to all", we rely on the support of donors like you to keep our exhibitions and educational programs running.
 Please consider making a gift today.